Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Introduction

+There have been detection approaches proposed to protect the power-grid system by examining the physical sensors \cite{manandhar2014detection, valenzuela2013real}.
+However, the approaches examining sensors only consider the physical part but ignored the cyber attacker.
+Furthermore, they focused on the algorithms but neglected the system design.
+Previous work on the cyber-security of power-grid systems focused on protecting the networks and data transmission \cite{wang2011security, sikdar2011defending}.
+Each of these solved a specific loophole of secure communication in the power-grid system, but did not protect controllers and cannot detect new attacks.

-Besides networks and sensors, protecting the control code running on the industrial programmable logic controllers (PLCs) is an essential and fundamental task in protecting the power-grid systems.
+Besides the physical sensors and network, protecting the control code running on the industrial programmable logic controllers (PLCs) is an essential and fundamental task in protecting the power-grid systems.
 No matter how the adversary spreads the malware or bad programs through system vulnerabilities, his ultimate goal is taking control of the power-grid infrastructures, destroying them or turning them off, and thus inducing huge physical impact.
-This attack strategy has been shown in the Stuxnet \cite{langner2011stuxnet} and BlackEnergy \cite{2015powergridattack} attacks.
-Earlier detection of the anomalous controller behavior leading to an attack can be helpful in preventing further severe impact or damage.
+This attack strategy on the industrial controller has been shown in the Stuxnet \cite{langner2011stuxnet} and BlackEnergy \cite{2015powergridattack} attacks.
 Therefore, rather than physical attacks on the physical power-grid system, we consider cyber attacks that hijack the controller code that controls the actuators of the physical system.

-However, it is challenging to protect the controller in the power-grid system because \ding{172} there is no prior-knowledge about the attacks, especially in the realistic "zero-day" attack settings.
-Labeled attack data are highly sensitive and not available for training. \ding{173} Various controllers, e.g. ABB, Mitsubishi, Siemens and Wago, and OS, e.g. Windows, Unix and proprietary OS (SIMATIC WinCC), are widely used in modern power-grid systems, exposing a large attack surface. \ding{174} The power-grid systems usually implement weak anti-virus and integrity checking mechanisms on both executed code and transferred data, due to the computation capacity and hard-realtime constraints \cite{humayed2017cyber}.
-For example, runtime code integrity checking \cite{seshadri2005pioneer, seshadri2007secvisor} cannot be directly applied to power-grid systems, because of the high overhead in a real-time system. \ding{175} Many concurrent threads are running on the power-grid controller simultaneously.
+The problem of protecting the controllers in the power-grid system is a critical unsolved problem.
+It is challenging because \ding{172} there is no prior-knowledge about the attacks, especially in "zero-day" attacks. \ding{173} Various controllers, e.g. ABB, Siemens and Wago, and OS, e.g. Windows, Unix and proprietary OS (SIMATIC WinCC), are widely used in modern power-grid systems, exposing a large attack surface. \ding{174} The power-grid systems usually implement weak anti-virus and integrity checking mechanisms on both executed code and transferred data, due to the computation capacity and hard-realtime constraints \cite{humayed2017cyber}. \ding{175} Many concurrent threads are running on the controller simultaneously.
 Stealthy attack programs that have infected the controller can hide within these threads.
-Dolgikh \cite{dolgikh2012using} proposed customized normalcy profiles for programs in the power-grid systems, but they assumed that there are only limited applications running in the system.